If we allow employers to retroactively change pension deals, what’s next?

 Bill C-27, if passed, will allow employers to change employees pension plans too – even if the company isn’t in financial trouble.
 This legislation isn’t just unfair, it’s dangerous – if we allow employers to retroactively change pension deals, what’s next?

 Furthermore, the Finance Minister introduced Bill C-27 and has received paycheques from an organization that has lobbied for this legislation and stands to profit from it.
-So, who is really going to benefit from this legislation?
+While he has technically been cleared of conflict of interest allegations, who is really going to benefit from this legislation?

 The National Association of Federal Retirees is fighting this legislation – but we need your help.